JonJWong/JWong-Eats/README.md

 # JWongEats

 Welcome to JWongEats, an <a href="http://ubereats.com/" target="_blank" rel="noopener noreferrer">
-UberEats</a> inspired Full-Stack single-page website, where you can browse and order from restaurants local to Union, New Jersey.
+UberEats</a> inspired Full-Stack single-page website, where you can browse and order from restaurants local to Union, New Jersey[^1].

 <img src="https://github.com/JonJWong/JWong-Eats/blob/main/app/assets/images/readme-main.png"></img>